MadGoatHaz/AiCockpit/README.md

     *   Move beyond the current placeholder implementation.
     *   **Phase 1 Goal:** Allow users to select a predefined agent, provide a goal, and stream its output.
     *   Design and implement the necessary backend logic and frontend UI components for this.
+    *   **Update (Current Status & Potential Pivot):**
+        *   The `smolagents` library has been updated to its successor, `smol_dev`.
+        *   Significant dependency challenges were encountered with `smol_dev` (specifically, its reliance on `openai-function-call`, which requires an older `openai<0.28.0` library, conflicting with `litellm`'s need for `openai>=1.x`).
+        *   To test `smol_dev`'s core, `litellm` was temporarily removed, and `openai-function-call` along with `openai==0.27.10` were installed.
+        *   The immediate next step is to test `smol_dev` execution with a corrected API request payload.
+        *   **Strategic Consideration:** Google's Agent Development Kit (ADK) for Python (`google-adk`) has been identified as a potentially more robust and feature-rich framework.
+It offers comprehensive tools for building, evaluating, and deploying agents, with a strong emphasis on modularity and multi-agent systems.
+ADK might serve as a better foundation for AiCockpit's agent orchestration goals, potentially replacing the `smol_dev` integration effort.
+Further investigation and a small spike to test ADK are recommended.

 4.  **🔒 Implement Basic User Authentication:**
     *   Add a simple and secure authentication mechanism (e.g., application-wide password) for local network access.